Advanced Humanities

 -

-Advanced Humanities is a 2-year programme that offers an interdisciplinary Humanities curriculum at JH3s and JH4s which allows students to make connections between the different subjects, as well as to what is happening in the real world.
-Students take this as an additional subject on top of History or Geography, and Governance and Society, in Upper JH.
+Advanced Humanities is a 1.5-year programme for JH3 – 4 students passionate about the Humanities.
+It is a stretch, interdisciplinary Humanities curriculum that is designed to help students to make connections between the different subjects, as well as understand ongoing contemporary issues in the real world.
+Students take this as an additional subject on top of History or Geography, and Governance and Society, at Upper JH.

 -